The eternal debate — iPhone or Samsung?

 Do aftermarket Samsung screens lose quality?

-Samsung aftermarket AMOLED screens are mostly of excellent quality — Samsung produces so many AMOLED panels that the market is saturated with quality parts.
+Aftermarket Samsung AMOLED screens are mostly of excellent quality — Samsung manufactures so many AMOLED panels that the market is saturated with high-quality parts.

-Which phone holds its value better after a repair?
+Which phone retains its value better after service?

 iPhone.
-Even after a screen and battery replacement, the iPhone retains a higher resale value than Samsung.
-That is another factor to consider.
+Even after a screen and battery replacement, iPhone retains a higher resale value than Samsung.
+That's another factor worth taking into account.

-Do you service both brands with the same warranty?
+Do you service both brands under the same warranty?

 Phone: 065/362-61-31